Learning to Place Objects with Programs and Iterative Self Training: Generating programs

 \subsection{Program Encoding and Decoding}

 We represent programs as two separate sequences.
-One sequence represents the topology or structure of the program tree, and the other represents the attributes of each constraint in the program.
-We flatten out the program's tree structure with prefix notation.
-We embed this ``structure'' sequence with per token learnable embeddings.
+The first sequence is the program’s tree structure flattened with prefix notation and embedded with per token learnable embeddings.
 The second sequence are the constraint attributes concatenated following inorder traversal.
 Each constraint takes the form (constraint type, query object index, reference object index, direction) or $(c_j, q_j, r_j, d_j)$.
-The constraint type and direction receive per token learnable embeddings.
+The constraint type and direction receive per-token learnable embeddings.
 Tokens which represent the query or reference object index use their respective object embeddings generated by the object encoder.

-For tokens of fixed vocabulary length such as program structure, constraint type, and direction, an MLP head is enough to decode their tokens, but when choosing the reference object index the vocabulary is variable length as the number of objects in a scene is variable.
-To address this, we pass each reference object head through an MLP to form a pointer embedding $v_j \in \mathbb{R}^d$\cite{pointer_networks}.
-For a matrix of object embeddings $X \in \mathbb{R}^{t x d}$ where $t$ is the number of objects in the scene, we compute the reference object index $r_j$ as
+For tokens of fixed vocabulary length such as program structure, constraint type, and direction, an MLP head is enough to decode their tokens.
+The reference object index however has a variable length vocabulary.
+The number of objects in a scene is varies.
+To address this problem, we pass each reference object head through an MLP to form a pointer embedding $v_j \in \mathbb{R}^d$~\cite{pointer_networks}.
+For a matrix of object embeddings $X \in \mathbb{R}^{t \times d}$, where $t$ is the number of objects in the scene, we compute the reference object index $r_j$ as

 The dot product of the pointer embedding with the object embeddings forms a probability distribution over the objects.
 The reference object is the object with the highest probability mass.
-S